lmc2179/lmc2179.github.io/drafts/seychelles.md

 print(round(100 * (within_triangle / len(y))), 2)
 ```

-That gives us 66% - a strong start, though there's probably room for improvement.
+That gives us 66% for this model on this data set - a strong start, though there's probably room for improvement.
 It seems unlikely that we'd be willing to deploy this model as-is, and we'd want to improve performance by adding more features, more data, or improving the model design.
-However, even though this model is not usable currently, it's useful to now have an acceptance threshold for model quality that you can use with your stakeholders.
+However, even though this model is not usable currently, it's useful to now have a way of measuring how well the model fits the task at hand..

+This is just one example of doing decision-oriented model validation, but the method could be expanded or taken in different directions.
 If we wanted to get a finer idea of how our decisions might play out, we could break the plot into more segments, like introducing regions for "near misses" or "catastrophic misses".

-You could also probably analyze this with quantile regression, ie see how bad the 5% and 95% cases are
+You could also probably analyze the relationship between predicted and actual with quantile regression, learning what the "usual" lower bound on actual value given the predicted value is.